mkarneim/beanfabrics/README.md

 Beanfabrics can be built with [Gradle].

-Please make sure to set the Java Home property in [gradle.properties] to JDK 1.6, since Beanfabrics can not be compiled with JDK 1.7 (or later) because of backward compatibility issues.
+Please make sure to set the Java Home property in [gradle.properties] to JDK 1.6, since Beanfabrics must not be compiled with JDK 1.7 (or later) to ensure backward compatibility to Java 6.

 To build Beanfabrics, open your terminal app, change into the ```beanfabrics``` directory and run: